achirala/openst-contracts/README.md

 Once an (d)App developer has set up their Token Economy using OpenST, their users can interact with it without explicitly  signing transactions that are triggered by the execution of a Rule registered with the TokenRules contract associated with the economy.

-The user can sign an executable transaction using an ephemeral key.
-Their TokenHolder Contract calls on a rule on their behalf.
-The TokenRules contract executes the Token transfers that are required to execute the rule
+The user can sign an executable transaction using an ephemeral key to transfer tokens.
+The signed executable transaction is sent via the user's TokenHolder contract to the intended Rule.
+TThe TokenRules contract executes any transfers as directed by the rule.

 ![Image2](src/ExecuteRule.png)